 A 17-14 game doubled as one of the NFL's signature nights.
-The 18-0 Patriots peaked earlier in the season but had done enough to reach Super Bowl XLII and give the Giants an 83-yard game-winning drive task.
-New York's historic journey required a fourth-down conversion and two third downs (including a rarely referenced third-and-11 Steve Smith grab ).
+The 18-0 Patriots peaked earlier in the season but had done enough to reach Super Bowl XLII and give the Giants an 83-yard game-winning drive mission.
+New York's historic journey required a fourth-down conversion and two third-down successes (including a rarely referenced third-and-11 Steve Smith grab ).
 David Tyree caught four regular-season passes in 2007.
 He not only added this generation's defining catch but also scored earlier in the game.
 Eli Manning-to-Plaxico Burress completed the upset, denying the Pats a locked-up "greatest team ever" argument.

 This Brady-Manning edition only occurred because the Nos.
 1- and 2-seeded teams — the Chargers and Ravens — couldn't protect home field.
 It led to the No. 3-seeded Colts (12-4) hosting the 12-4 Patriots.
-The change of scenery produced a different result — a 38-34 Colts conquest — and a much better game than the rivals' two recent January New England contests.
+The change of scenery produced a different result — a 38-34 Colts conquest — and a much better game than the rivals' two prior January tilts in New England.
 With some random cast members (linemen Jeff Saturday and Dan Klecko) scoring TDs, the Colts erased a 21-3 deficit and took the lead with one minute left.
 Marlin Jackson intercepted Brady with 24 seconds left, preceding a Colts Super Bowl victory.

 Two NFC playoff qualifiers played a better game in November.
 Before Tampa Bay and Washington met in January (a Washington win), that year's NFC South champions won the first meeting 36-35 .
 Southpaw QBs Chris Simms and Mark Brunell co-piloted a back-and-forth game, which Joe Gibbs' team nearly survived twice.
 After Washington stopped the Bucs on downs late, the hosts' final drive ended with Simms hitting Edell Shepherd for an apparent game-tying TD at the one-minute mark .
 But after a Washington offside penalty on the PAT, Jon Gruden opted to go for the win.
 Mike Alstott rewarded him with a second-effort plunge.